British Rail Class 121

-The British Rail Class 121 is a single-car double-ended diesel multiple unit.
-16 driving motor vehicles were built from 1960, numbered 55020–55035.
-These were supplemented by ten single-ended trailer vehicles, numbered 56280–56289 (later renumbered 54280–54289).
-They have a top speed of 70 mph, with slam-doors, and vacuum brakes.
-The driving motor vehicles were nicknamed "Bubble Cars" by some enthusiasts (a nickname endorsed and made official by final passenger service operator Chiltern Railways).

-The Class 121 is Britain's longest serving DMU, operating in passenger service for 57 years until 2017.
+The British Rail Class 121 diesel multiple units were built by Pressed Steel from 1960 to 1961.
+Sixteen driving motor vehicles were built, numbered 55020–55035, which were supplemented by ten single-ended trailer vehicles, numbered 56280–56289 (later renumbered 54280–54289).
+They have a top speed of 70 mph, with slam-doors and vacuum brakes.
+The driving motor vehicles were nicknamed "Bubble Cars" by some enthusiasts, a nickname endorsed and made official by final passenger service operator The Chiltern Railways Company.
+The Class 121 is Britain's longest-serving DMU, operating in passenger service for 57 years until 2017.